PaddyMcGlone/codemcglone.github.io/_posts/2019-07-27-IEP-CodeImprovement.markdown

 ---
 ## Right, what is this all about?

-The information Expert Principal states if you are writing a new method in your application, rather than placing it within a bloated service or controller, you should place the method where the properties used within the method are defined.
+In a nutshell, the information Expert Principal states if you are writing a new method in your application, rather than placing it within a bloated service or controller, you should place the method where the properties used within the method are defined.

 ## Lets look at some code
 Below is a really simple controller and a helper method known as process van.
-Please ignore the fact that is is smelly ASP.Net code and as the controller is not only managing and directing the request, but also validating the request as well.
+Please ignore the fact that this is poor ASP.Net code as the controller is not only managing and directing the request, but also performing validation.

 // The VehicleController Post method
 [HttpPost]